hero media

 With a continuous winemaking history stretching back to the 1850s, Mudgee is by far the oldest wine region in the Central Ranges of NSW.
 You’ll find over 40 family-owned cellar doors, a distillery and a brewery – definitely make wine tasting a priority on your itinerary.

-Logan Wines
+Award-winning drops at Logan Wines

 Logan Wines is located 15 kilometres outside of Mudgee in Apple Tree Flat – could there be a cuter destination name for a winery?
-Peter Logan has been making wine for 25 years in the Central Ranges, starting out in Orange before setting up the Logan Wines vineyard (named Weemala; an Aboriginal word meaning ‘good view’) in 1997 with his father in Mudgee.
-Today, Peter and his team continue to source grapes from both Orange and Mudgee to produce their range of riesling, pinot gris, chardonnay, gewürztraminer, sauvignon blanc, shiraz, merlot, pinot noir and tempranillo.
+Peter Logan has been making wine for over 25 years in the Central Ranges, starting out in Orange before setting up the Logan Wines vineyard (named Weemala; an Aboriginal word meaning ‘good view’) in 1997 with his father in Mudgee.

 The interior of Logan Wine’s award-winning tasting room is modern and inviting with a cosy fireplace near the entry.
 We are seated in the glass box section that juts out from the side of the building and boasts uninterrupted views of Weemala below.
 We’ve opted for the 60-minute guided tasting experience accompanied by a locally-sourced cheese platter for two – the combination of High Valley Cheese Co.’s Stefan Blue with Mudgee honey and Mitta Mitta hazelnuts is to die for!
 There is also a limited dining menu on Fridays to Sundays.

-Lowe Family Wine Co.
+Lunch at Lowe Family Wine Co.

 At our next winery, owner and winemaker of Lowe Family Wine Co.
-David Lowe takes us on a tour of his property before our tasting, he points out the rustic, wooden chapel he built with his staff during the 2020 lockdown – perhaps the perfect spot for an impromptu wedding should the romance of Mudgee really carry you away?
+David Lowe takes us on a tour of his property before our tasting, pointing out the rustic, wooden chapel he built with his staff during the 2020 lockdown – perhaps the perfect spot for an impromptu wedding should the romance of Mudgee really carry you away?

 The sprawling Tinja property in Mudgee has been in the Lowe family for generations.
-Today it is an organic and biodynamic vineyard, working winery, cellar door, the site of the award-winning Zin House restaurant and Pavilion events space.
+Today it is an organic and biodynamic vineyard, working winery, cellar door, the site of the award-winning Zin House restaurant and pavilion events space.
 There are gardens and orchards to wander through, a picnic area to while away the afternoon in, animals in paddocks to spot and a dam with a jetty to admire.

 The hour-long tasting experience at Lowe’s takes you through the full range of wines – Sarah, the sparkling rose named after the original Lowe lady, is fun, bubbly and easily my favourite.
-Purchase a selection of Zin House made and locally sourced products from the cellar door’s Food Store to build your own platter before settling in for your tasting – think fresh baguettes, black olive tapenade, and cheese (the pickled quince is a must-try if available).
+Purchase a selection of Zin House-made and locally sourced products from the cellar door’s Food Store to build your own platter before settling in for your tasting – think fresh baguettes, black olive tapenade, and cheese (the pickled quince is a must-try if available).

-Glamping under the stars at Glenayr Farm
+Sleeping under the stars at Glenayr Farm

 With two of Mudgee’s best-known wineries under our belt, we make our way to our accommodation for the weekend.
-Glenayr Farm is about a 25-minute drive outside of town, open and close the gate (to keep the sheep in) and take the winding unsealed track to the top to reach the glampsite (note: low-lying cars will struggle to navigate the drive).
+Glenayr Farm is about a 25-minute drive outside of town.
+We open and close the gate (to keep the sheep in) and take the winding unsealed track to the top to reach the glampsite (note: low-lying cars will struggle to navigate the drive).

 Our five-metre canvas bell tent, Pinot, is one of four on the site.
 Each tent is spaced 15 metres apart for privacy and is within close proximity to the indoor communal area that houses two bathrooms with hot showers, a lounge room with an indoor fireplace, television, a billiards table and plenty of other games, DVDs and books to keep you entertained.